When is hospice care appropriate?

 - Living and dining rooms for social activities

-Hospice care provides a sense of confidence and a network of support for caregivers.
-Your team includes:
+Your hospice care team will provide a sense of confidence and a network of support.
+The team includes:

 - Home health aides